blog · Jul 9, 2026

 or for claude code:

-that writes the mcp config into the right place for you. if you're on smolanalytics cloud instead of a local binary, point it at your instance with a host and key and it spins up a local proxy:
+that writes the mcp config into the right place for you. to point it at your instance explicitly, pass the host and key and it spins up a local proxy:

 what can i actually ask it?